Your cart is currently empty!

 Care:

-It si best planted in woodland, naturalized or native plant gardens, especially with dark or shaded backdrops which tend to highlight the form, flowers and fall color of the plant.
-Also effective along stream banks, lakes and ponds.
+It is ideal for planting in woodland, naturalized, or native plant gardens, particularly with dark or shaded backgrounds, which tend to accentuate the plant’s form, flowers, and autumnal foliage.
+It is also effective along stream banks, lakes, and ponds.

-The species is hardy to Zone 1 in Canada and are found throughout Ontario, as far north as James Bay.
-Tree-sized species include Saskatoon serviceberry (A. alnifolia) found near the Ontario-Manitoba border, downy serviceberry (A. arborea) native to southwestern Ontario, and smooth serviceberry (A. laevis) found from Southern Ontario north to Lake Superior.
+The species is hardy in Zone 1 of Canada and is found throughout Ontario, extending as far north as James Bay.
+Tree-sized species include Saskatoon serviceberry (A. alnifolia), found near the Ontario-Manitoba border; downy serviceberry (A. arborea), native to southwestern Ontario; and smooth serviceberry (A. laevis), found from Southern Ontario north to Lake Superior.

-Serviceberries transplant easily due to their fibrous root systems.
-They can be purchased and pruned as single-stem specimen trees or naturalized and allowed to form multi-stemmed clumps or hedgerows.
-Smooth serviceberry will sucker least and is best suited to growing as a tree.
+Serviceberries are renowned for their ease of transplantation due to their extensive fibrous root systems.
+They can be acquired and pruned as single-stem specimen trees or naturalized, allowing them to develop multi-stemmed clumps or hedgerows.
+Smooth serviceberries exhibit the least suckering tendency, making them ideal for cultivation as trees.

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Tolerant of a somewhat wide range of soils.
+Canadian Serviceberry is easily grown in average, medium, well-drained soil in full sun to part shade.
+They are tolerant of a somewhat wide range of soils.

 Companion plant suggestions include Calycanthus floridus, Cornus florida, Kalmia latifolia, Rhododendron vaseyi, Viburnum dentatum, and Coreopsis verticillata.

-Serviceberries require pruning yearly; late winter or early spring is best before the new leaves appear.
-Inspect the tree for deadwood, diseased wood and crossed branches.
-Use clean and sharp pruners to remove just what is necessary.
-Leaving some old growth is important, as the flowers form on old wood.
+Serviceberries require pruning yearly, ideally in the late winter or early spring before the emergence of new leaves.
+Thoroughly inspect the tree for any deadwood, diseased wood, or crossed branches.
+Employ clean and sharp pruning tools to remove only the necessary branches.
+It is crucial to retain some old growth, as the flowers are produced on the older wood.

 GardeningCalendar.ca gets some funding from advertisers.
 If you click on links and advertisements at no cost to you, the site may receive a small commission that helps fund its operation.